maulibhatt/Atua-Motu-Game/README.md

 -  Over 10 unique endings!

 ## Notes for TAs:
-Talk to NPCs to solve quests.
-You will gain valuable information that will help you in your encounter with the final boss.
+Talk to NPCs to recieve quests and instructions.
+Upon completion of quests will gain valuable information that will help you in your encounter with the final boss.
 - We hope you enjoy this game!
 We had a lot of fun making it, and it was a great learning experience.